ethanlanders/ethanlanders.github.io/_pages/about.md

 Hi, I'm Ethan!

 I just graduated with my master's degree from [Old Dominion University](https://odu.edu/){:target="_blank"}.
-I specialize in data analytics, visualization, and problem-solving at the intersection of technology and real-world impact.
+I specialize in analytics, visualization, project coordination, and problem-solving.

 This summer, I worked as a Business Analytics Intern at [Chartway Credit Union](https://www.chartway.com/){:target="_blank"}, where I automated monthly mortgage GL expense forecasting by transitioning a manual Excel model into Power BI with DAX, reducing processing time and improving accuracy of financial predictions.
-My recent data projects include building an interactive dashboard to visualize the effects of medical breakthroughs on 20th-century U.S. mortality trends, and analyzing Netflix film data to explore viewing patterns.
+My recent data projects include building an interactive dashboard to visualize the effects of medical breakthroughs on 20th-century U.S. mortality trends and analyzing Netflix film data to explore viewing patterns.

 I am particularly interested in opportunities where I can apply my skills in data analysis, automation, and visualization to uncover meaningful insights and improve systems.
 I work comfortably across tools like SQL, Python, and Power BI.